komsit37/wl/README.md

 - Fragmentation: I keep watchlists across multiple tools; syncing them is painful.
 - Files > forms: a local YAML file is faster to edit and easy to version.
+- Version‑controlled: keep a short thesis with each symbol, commit to Git, and view the thesis history.
 - Terminal‑first: faster, more organized, and AI‑context friendly.
 - Tool gaps: TradingView isn’t customizable, TIKR feels slow, and Koyfin often lacks up‑to‑date prices for Japanese stocks.